Emergency:

 5. What kind of doctor treats patients with ALS?

-Patients with ALS are usually treated by neurologists, specialists in brain and nervous system disorders, who work with a team of healthcare professionals to provide comprehensive care.
+Patients with ALS are usually treated by neurologists, specialists in neurology who focus on brain and nervous system disorders, working with a team of healthcare professionals to provide comprehensive care.